czxttkl/X-AI/README.md

 A Collectible Card Game (CCG) Deck Recommender just for fun.
-The project is still under construction and expected to complete in Sept, 2018.

 The paper is available on arxiv: [Q-DeckRec: A Fast Deck Recommendation System for Collectible Card Games](https://arxiv.org/abs/1806.09771)